#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish it all off with compost and mulch.
+Finish your flower bed with mulch and compost.
+Mulch keeps your soil from drying out and controls weeds.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger plants that bear more flowers and fruit.
-Mulch controls weeds and keeps the soil moist.
-Compost and mulch can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+It may help foster larger plants that bear more fruit and flowers.
+Compost and mulch can be DIY creations, but you can also purchase them in-store.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

 Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the fertilizer, soil, and seeds you need in the aisles of your Panorama City Garden Center, online, or on our mobile app.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on what to plant when the weather warms.
+Shop for the seeds, fertilizer, and soil you need in the aisles of your Panorama City Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores